09 03 12 Congo Siasa – Interview: Is there too much focus on sexual violence in the Congo?

 in a refugee camp on the outskirts of Goma, and announced $17 million in

-funding to fight sexual violence, so it’s clear that what moved her to visit
+funding to fight sexual violence, so its clear that what moved her to visit

 the region was her concern in particular about the horrifying accounts of